playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 console.log(embeddIndex); // This would print `0`
 ```

-The view container keeps track of all of the embedded views in it's control, and when you `createEmbeddedView`
+The view container keeps track of all of the embedded views in it's control, and when you `createEmbeddedView`, it searches for the index to insert the view into.

-What it does is that it looks for the index of the view container ref, and injects the template as an embedded view after that index:
+You're also able to lookup an embedded view based on the index you're looking for using `get`.
+So, if you wanted to get all of the indexes being tracked by `viewContainerRef`, you'd do:

 ```typescript
 ngOnInit() {